mhbeals/mhwood.github.io/histories/hndm.md

 ### Digitisation Projects

-Although plans to digitise the library's microfilm collection began in 2000, finding a company in Mexico City that had the equipment and the experience to do the work proved more complicated than expected.
+Although plans to digitise the library’s microfilm collection began in 2000, finding a company in Mexico City that had the equipment and the experience to do the work proved more complicated than expected.
 Eventually, a company based in another Mexican city began work in 2002.